 What is a biomarker?

 A biomarker is intended to function as a surrogate endpoint.
 A surrogate endpoint is intended to substitute for a clinical endpoint.
-A clinical endpoint is a characteristic or variable that reflects how a patient feels, functions, or survives.
+A clinical endpoint is a characteristic or variable that reflects how a patient feels, functions, or survivability.

 The word surrogate actually comes from the latin word subrogare, which means to substitute.

 So, a biomarker is a characteristic that is objectively measured and evaluated as an indication of normal biologic processes, pathogenic processes, or pharmacologic responses to a therapeutic intervention.
 A biomarker is an objective indications of medical state observed from outside the patient.